BackmanLab/PWSpy/tests/resources/readme.txt

-The test data set should be placed in this folder and should be called `test_data`.
+The test dataset should be placed in this folder and should be called `test_data`.
 The data set is > 1GB and is not included with the source code.
-Please contact the author of this software to get a copy of the test data.
+You can download the test dataset from Zenodo here: https://zenodo.org/record/5976039#.Yf6aPt_MJPY